 Come to the Reference Desk in the Library Media Resources Center (E101) to discuss your dilemma and get ideas for a workable approach.
 You might have missed a source that can provide you with appropriate criticism or you might get reassurance that you are on the right track.

 Don't have the time to drop by the Library Media Resources Center?

-- Your professor is always be willing to help.
+- Your professor is always willing to help.
 Email him/her for an appointment.

-- Just don’t leave it too long, like the day before your paper is due.
+- Don’t leave it too long to do your research, like the day before your paper is due.